 1. The best recommendation for discovering a trailer’s tongue weight is using the 4-Step Weight Safety Plan for conventional trailers available in the website's menu above.
 This report provides the only 13 point weight safety report.

 3. One very convenient way to obtain tongue weight is the Weigh Safe ball mount.
 This ball mount has a built-in scale.
 Various sizes to meet most towing needs can be purchased at Amazon.com.
+However, you will still need to know the total weight of loaded trailer.

 4. The Sherline Trailer Tongue Scale has been around a long time.
 This scale can handle up to 2,000 pounds.